Highlander II: The Quickening: Plot

-Five hundred years ago on the distant planet of Zeist, wise sorcerer Juan Sánchez-Villalobos Ramírez led a rebellion against the corrupt leadership of General Katana.
-Using the Quickening, he created a bond with fellow rebel Connor MacLeod that could not be broken even by death.
-Katana and his troops eventually crushed the rebellion before putting Ramírez and MacLeod on trial.
-While Katana intended to execute them, the two were instead banished to Earth to live as immortals, where they would fight each other until there was only one left.
-The winner would ultimately face a choice to either remain on Earth as a mortal or return to Zeist with their past crimes forgiven.
+Five hundred years ago on the planet Zeist, sorcerer Juan Sánchez-Villalobos Ramírez leads a rebellion against the corrupt leadership of General Katana.
+Using the Quickening, he creates a bond with fellow rebel Connor MacLeod that even death cannot break.
+Katana and his troops crush the rebellion and put Ramírez and MacLeod on trial.
+They are banished to Earth to live as immortals, where they fight each other until only one survives.
+The winner faces a choice to remain on Earth as a mortal or return to Zeist with their crimes forgiven.

-By 1999, Earth has been devastated by industrial pollution and a damaged ozone layer.
-Among the millions of resulting deaths is Connor's current wife, Brenda Wyatt MacLeod.
-Determined to put an end to the crisis, the former immortal supervises a scientific team headed by Dr. Allan Neyman and creates an electromagnetic shield to protect the planet from radiation.
-The shield saves the Earth, but condemns the planet to constant darkness, high temperatures and humidity.
-The shield eventually falls under the control of The Shield Corporation and its chief executive David Blake, who imposes heavy fees on countries for continued protection.
+By 1999, Earth is devastated by industrial pollution and a damaged ozone layer.
+Millions die, including Connor's wife Brenda Wyatt MacLeod.
+No longer immortal, Connor supervises a scientific team headed by Dr. Allan Neyman which creates an electromagnetic shield.
+Earth is protected from radiation but shrouded in darkness, heat, and humidity.
+In 2024, the Shield Corporation is run by David Blake, and it imposes heavy fees on countries for continued protection.

-In 2024, an aging Connor awakens from a flashback to his past on Zeist while watching an opera performance.
-He is soon approached by Louise Marcus, the leader of an anti-shield group, who believes the ozone layer has recovered and the Shield Corporation is keeping it under wraps to maintain their income.
-Marcus asks Connor to help her take down the shield, but he refuses, replying that he is too old and disapproves of terrorism.
+An elderly Connor is approached by Louise Marcus, the leader of an anti-shield group.
+They believe the ozone layer has recovered, and the Shield Corporation is lying about it to maintain their revenue.
+Connor refuses her request for help because he is too old and disapproves of her group's methods.

-Meanwhile on Zeist, Katana, aware that Connor has not made his choice yet, sends two immortal assassins to kill him.
-Connor decapitates them and uses their quickening energy to regain his youth and also resurrect Ramírez, who appears where he died in Glencoe, Scotland, briefly interrupting a play.
-Drawn to Connor's location, Ramírez trades an apparently valuable earring for new clothes and a plane ticket to New York.
-After finding Connor and meeting Marcus, the three devise a plan to take down the shield.
+Katana sends two immortal assassins to kill Connor, to prevent his return to Zeist.
+Connor decapitates them and the quickening restores his youth.
+Before making love to Louise, Connor calls out for his former mentor.
+Ramírez appears where he died in Glencoe, Scotland, briefly interrupting a performance of Hamlet.
+Finding his way to Connor and Louise, and the trio devise a plan to destroy the shield.

 Katana arrives on Earth and makes an uneasy alliance with Blake in exchange for Connor's head.
-After discovering that Neyman has informed Connor about the ozone layer's recovery, Blake has the former imprisoned.
-Connor, Ramírez and Marcus break into the prison and encounter Neyman, who dies in Connor's arms.
-Blake and Katana lead the group into a trap, but Ramírez sacrifices himself to save Connor and Marcus.
-Katana eventually kills Blake and confronts Connor directly.
-After beheading Katana in the duel, Connor uses the combined Quickening energy to destroy the shield, and the world begins to see a night sky once again.
-Regrouping outside with Marcus, Connor decides to return to Zeist and offers to take her with him.
+Blake imprisons Dr. Neyman.
+Connor, Ramírez, and Louise break into the prison and are led into a trap.
+Ramírez sacrifices himself to save Connor and Louise.
+Connor and Katana duel.
+When Connor beheads Katana, he uses the quickening energy to destroy the shield.
+As the world returns to normal, Connor asks Louise to come with him to Zeist.